methodphoto/themincricketclub/2012/middleton-stoney.md

 **Result:** {{page.result}}

-R Earney's 43rd 50 for The Min.
+R Earney's 43rd 50 for The Min.<br />
 Partnership of 112 between M.Goff and R.Earney in 93 mins

 <img src="/2012/middleton_stoney.jpg" height="356" width="500" alt="The pot of Min gold" />